SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Evaluation

 \subsubsection{Hardware Evaluation}

+Fig.~\ref{fig:table2_comp_area_speedup}(a) presents a comparison of \arch's hardware performance to DenseAcc and PointAcc\cite{lin2021pointacc} for both HE and LE.
+When matched in form factors (including cores, frequency, on-chip memory, technology, and DRAM bandwidth), \arch uses smaller area and SRAM size compared to PointAcc.
+Also, \arch offers competitive performance density compared to DenseAcc; Despite incorporating sparsity support, \arch exhibits only slightly lower peak $GOPS/mm^2$ and $GOPS/W$.
+Furthermore, \arch achieves significantly higher \textit{effective} $GOPS/W$ when running a sparse model.
+For SPADE.HE and LE running SPP2 (sparsity=73.5\%), the effective $GOPS/W$ increases by 4.6$\times$ and 4.7$\times$, respectively.
+This improvement stems from \arch's ability to leverage sparsity to skip meaningless computations, thanks to its hardware support for sparsity, while DenseAcc processes dense convolution by densifying sparse pillars.

-Figure~\ref{fig:table2_comp_area_speedup}(a) compares PillarAcc's hardware performance to DenseAcc and PointAcc\cite{lin2021pointacc} for both HE and LE.
-With matching form factors (cores, frequency, on-chip memory, technology, and DRAM bandwidth), PillarAcc offers competitive $GOPS/mm^2$ and $GOPS/W$.
-PillarAcc. exhibits only marginally lower $GOPS/mm^2$ and $GOPS/W$ than DenseAcc$.$ because DenseAcc$.$ counts the sparse portion (>70\%) of data as valid operations while PillarAcc$.$ skips the redundant computations thanks to the additional units such as RGU and GSU.
-Figure~\ref{fig:table2_comp_area_speedup}(b) displays the area breakdown for DenseAcc and PillarAcc in HE and LE configurations.
-In PillarAcc.HE, additional hardware components occupy only 4.3\% of the total area.
-Although the extra hardware proportion is larger in PillarAcc.LE, its total area remains significantly smaller than PointAcc as shown in Figure~\ref{fig:table2_comp_area_speedup}(a).
-Figure~\ref{fig:table2_comp_area_speedup}(c) measures energy savings, with PillarAcc achieving near-optimal scaling in savings compared to DenseAcc running on PP. These results emphasize the hardware efficiency of the proposed RGU and GSU.
+Fig.~\ref{fig:table2_comp_area_speedup}(b) displays the area breakdown for DenseAcc and \arch in HE and LE configurations.
+In \arch.HE, additional hardware components occupy only 4.3\% of the total area.
+Although the extra hardware portion is larger in \arch.LE, the total area of \arch remains significantly smaller than PointAcc.
+In addition, Fig.~\ref{fig:table2_comp_area_speedup}(c) measures energy savings, with \arch achieving near-optimal scaling in savings compared to DenseAcc running on PP. These results emphasize the efficiency of the proposed RGU and GSU.